digininja/DVWA/README.md

 These assume you are on a Debian based distro, such as Debian, Ubuntu and Kali.
 For other distros, follow along, but update the command where appropriate.

+If you'd rather watch a video than read words, the most common issues are covered in the video [Fixing DVWA Setup Issues](https://youtu.be/C-kig5qrPSA?si=_a4Bop505-1tXb_F).

 ### Containers

 #### I want to access the logs